AI Usage at a Glance

 Practice DocumentedView practice →Dec 30, 2025

-Creative GenPractice documented: Zara offers an AI-powered virtual fitting room feature, called Try-On, through its official mobile app, allowing shoppers to upload two photos of themselves and generate a personalized 3D avatar dressed in selected garments.
+Creative GenPractice documented: Zara offers an AI-powered virtual fitting room feature, called Try-On, through its official mobile app, allowing shoppers to upload two photos of themselves and generate a personalized avatar dressed in selected garments.
+As of early 2026, Inditex confirmed the feature is deployed in 43 markets with over 7 million sessions.

 ProductivityNew evidence: AI for Retail: How Zara Leads in Fast Fashion Innovation